GargantuaM87/Instancing-Project/README.md

 cmake --build .
 ```
 Make sure the project is run on ./main.cpp from either the command line or whatever other method you can utilize
-**WARNING:** Everything might not build correctly.
-So it's important that you link the project to the appropriate path of glfw3 when you install it!
+**WARNING:** Not all components may build correctly.
+Therefore, it's essential to link the project to the correct path of glfw3 when you install it.

 ## Screenshots